keithbuhler/keithbuhler.github.io/PHL-293-S2016-Syllabus.md

 Twitter: @keith_buhler

 ## Course Description:
-Many people believe that ‘virtue’ is an obsolete term.
+For many people, ‘virtue’ is an obsolete term.
 Yet in the last 60 years, philosophers have revived an interest in virtue ethics (Cf. Rosalind Hursthouse, *On Virtue Ethics*).
-This interest has ranged over both moral and intellectual virtue (Cf. Linda Zagzebski, *Virtues of the Mind*), both of which are themes with roots deep in Greco-Roman civilization, from the time of Aristotle and even before.
+But wisdom is widely counted as a virtue.
+(Plato, *Republic*).
+So some modern philosophers have discussed moral *and* intellectual virtues (Cf. Linda Zagzebski, *Virtues of the Mind*).

+Wisdom and virtue, far from being old-fashioned terms, are immortal.
+Some of the oldest surviving pieces of human civilization are books of wisdom (*Instructions to Shuruppak*, Job); one of the seven or so Biblical genres is wisdom literature; Luke says that Jesus grew in wisdom and stature (2:52).
+Historically, philosophers have been closely associated with wisdom — after all, ‘philosophy’ is an English transliteration of the Greek term philosophia which means, roughly, love of wisdom.
 The revival of interest in virtue and wisdom seems a happy fact, since Biblically, we are commanded to “add to our faith virtue” (2 Pet 1).
-Virtue theories have a central role in ancient, medieval, early modern, and now contemporary discussions of how to live well.

-Furthermore, wisdom is a pervasive theme in faith and culture: Some of the oldest surviving pieces of human civilization are books of wisdom (*Instructions to Shuruppak*, Job); one of the seven or so Biblical genres is wisdom literature; Luke says that Jesus grew in wisdom and stature (2:52).
-Historically, philosophers have been closely associated with wisdom — after all, ‘philosophy’ is an English transliteration of the Greek term philosophia which means, roughly, love of wisdom.
-Much has been written on the theme of wisdom since the inception of western philosophy in Greece.

 So what exactly is wisdom?
 How is it different (if at all) from knowledge, science, sophistry, or skill?
 What is the relation between virtue and wisdom?
 Is wisdom one intellectual virtue or is it (*phronesis*, practical wisdom) the master virtue?

-In this course, we will read a limited selection of primary sources from ancient, medieval, modern, and contemporary periods that discuss virtue and wisdom.
-Our investigation will be wide ranging, aiming to avoid a myopic focus on the last 100 years.
-We will investigate the questions above (and others!).
+Much has been written on the theme of wisdom since the inception of western philosophy in Greece.
+Virtue theories have a central role in ancient, medieval, early modern, and now contemporary discussions of how to live well.
+In this course, we will read and discuss a limited selection of primary sources from ancient and contemporary authors.
 Our aim will be both theoretical and practical; we shall aim to understand what wisdom is and aim to become more wise, with each other’s help and by God’s grace.

 ## Course Goals:

 Our governing questions are:

 1. What is wisdom (and it’s opposite, foolishness)?
 Is it “epistemic humility, epistemic accuracy, knowledge, rationality, the fear of God, or a hybrid of these?
+2. How does wisdom differ sophistry, skill, science?
-2. How does wisdom relate to (other) virtues?
+2. How does wisdom relate to (other) moral virtues?
 4. How do we become more wise?

 To answer these, our goals are: